coda/packs-sdk/docs/guides/blocks/formulas.md

 ---
-title: Formulas
+nav: Formulas
-description: "Formulas are one of the most basic building blocks in Coda, and using Packs you can add your own custom ones."
+description: Formulas are one of the most basic building blocks in Coda, and using Packs you can add your own custom ones.
 ---

 # Add custom formulas